Interested in Becoming Catholic?

-Must I make a commitment to Catholicism to participate in this program?
+Do I need to make a commitment to Catholicism to participate in this program?

 No!
 We realize that many people are searching and need to know more about the Church before they make such a commitment.
 We also realize that Catholicism is not for everyone.
 We ask no firm commitment until the beginning of Lent.

-I was baptized a Methodist, Baptist, etc. Must I be re-baptized in order to join the Catholic Church?
+I was baptized a Methodist, Baptist, etc. Do I need to be Baptized again in order to join the Catholic Church?